-You can choose to marinate your tofu for even 24 hours, and it will surely absorb much more flavor.
+You can choose to marinate your tofu for even 24 hours, and it will indeed absorb much more flavor.
 You just need some planning.

-Note: Keep your tofu in refrigeration throughout your marinating period.
+Note: Keep your tofu refrigerated throughout your marinating period.
 Tofu will soon deteriorate if not refrigerated.

-If you have some extra minutes, it is best to press tofu before marinating or cooking tofu.
-Pressing tofu will release some of its water and leave some room to be occupied by the marinade, and fully absorb the flavors that are going in.
+If you have some extra minutes, it is best to press the tofu before marinating or cooking tofu.
+Pressing tofu will release some of its water, leave some room to be occupied by the marinade, and fully absorb the flavors.

 Some people like freezing their tofu overnight and then letting it thaw.
 This makes the tofu acquire a different texture that is meatier.
 Freeze tofu with its original unused package in an air-tight container for frozen tofu.

-When you are grilling tofu (or stir fry), the grilling time is minimum, so the time is not enough for the flavors to permeate into the tofu.
-This is why it is better to pour the marinade in a sealable container and let it absorb the flavors for a minimum of 10 minutes and up to 24 hours, flipping it halfway.
+When you are grilling tofu (or stir fry), the grilling time is minimal, so the time is insufficient for the flavors to permeate into the tofu.
+This is why it is better to pour the marinade into a sealable container and let it absorb the flavors for a minimum of 10 minutes and up to 24 hours, flipping it halfway.

 To turn the marinade into a glaze